 Effective Date: May 12, 2022

-Datassential, which includes Datassential, Inc. and its subsidiaries, divisions, and affiliates (collectively, “Datassential” or “we”) are committed to protecting your privacy.
+Datassential, which includes Datassential, Inc. and its wholly owned subsidiaries, including CHD Expert Americas, Inc. and CHD North America, LLC, divisions, and affiliates (collectively, “Datassential” or “we”) are committed to protecting your privacy.

 We may collect and process the following personal information about you:

 (a) Information and identifiers about you.
 Your name, company name, your company title, address and contact details (business and/or personal), email address, demographic information, the Datassential products and brands you are interested in and your marketing preferences, Datassential events which you have attended or signed up for, and any information you provide to us voluntarily such as through forms you fill in, when you attend our conferences or webinars, or when you contact us.
 If you register for an account on our website, we will collect information about your account, including your username.

 (b) Commercial information, details of your transactions and payment details.
 Your order details, and payment details used to purchase our products and services, billing address, shipping address, tax exempt status, credit or debit card number and expiration date, account information relating to other payment services, and billing information.
 For some of our products, we collect information regarding how you use the product.